 The Advanced Placement (AP) Program is a cooperative educational endeavor between secondary schools and colleges and universities in which colleges and universities may grant credit, placement, or both to a student who takes the AP exam.
 A student may submit a written request to the AP Coordinator to sit for any AP exam in any discipline.
 Shenandoah offers college-level classes that will give a strong foundation for AP exam preparation.
 Requests must be submitted by January 31.
 AP exams are given in May.
-Enrollment in AP classes requires a minimum 3.25 GPA determined by the Curriculum Committee.
+Enrollment in AP classes requires a minimum 3.25 GPA.